 Kerala Temple Architecture

 We had the Nayathodu Sankara Narayana temple all to ourselves.
 Probably because it was noon, not a time when people visit temples.
 It is a great example of Kerala temple architecture.
 Subtle yet colorful, round walls with slanting conical roof, wooden brackets, a mandapa with wooden pillars and ceilings, corridors along the outer wall.

-A unique thing about this temple is that Shiva here is worshipped with a Vishnu Mantra.
+A unique thing about this temple is that Lord Shiva here is worshipped with a Vishnu Mantra.
 It is believed that Shiva prayed to Vishnu, who came to live in the same Murti.
 In a way, by bringing Shiva and Vishnu together, it is celebrating the Advaita philosophy of Adi Shankara.
-I also found the Gargoyle of the temple very unique, almost like a canon re-used for the purpose, that sits on the head of a Yaksha.
+I also found the Gargoyle of the temple very unique.
+It was almost like a canon re-used for the purpose, that sits on the head of a Yaksha.